 I am someone who generally likes to just grab their gear and head out the door, without pre-plotting courses to follow using GPS navigation features, so I haven’t used the navigation features a great deal.
 Unless you’re really into gadgets (which I am not) then I am not convinced that many people actually do use GPS watch navigation features on a regular basis, although it’s nice to have them as an option… navigation features are useful to have if you’re running a new route, to get an idea of how far along a route you are, and whether you’re on / going off-course.

 Ultimately, I am more likely to use an important piece of gear based on its features and suitability for the job, rather than going by price.
 Having said this, when a watch this good comes in at HALF the price of its closest competition, together with the aforementioned compact size and excellent battery life, the Coros APEX is excellent value for money, and given all the features it packs in, it is thoroughly deserving of our Editor’s Choice Award for Best Value GPS Watch for Ultra Running.

 This GPS running watch is a tough one to beat, and I don’t think you can go wrong with this watch for the majority of running and even multi-day hiking and fastpacking adventures.
-This is the reason why it has proven so popular with trail runners and worn by a multitude of elite and expert ultrarunners around the world, and why I’ve given it such a good rating in this review and it won an Editor’s Choice Award.
+This is the reason why the Coros APEX has proven so popular with trail runners and worn by a multitude of elite and expert ultrarunners around the world, and why I’ve given it such a good rating in this review and it won an Editor’s Choice Award.